pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 branches  config  description  HEAD  hooks  index  info  logs  objects  packed-refs  refs
 ```

-Besides the `.git` folder, the git repo also contains some files like `LICENSE` and `README.md`: the actual content of the repo.
+Besides the `.git` folder, the git repo also contains some files like `LICENSE` and `README.md`: the actual contents of the repo.
 These are the files and directories tracked by git: the files we *work on*, this is the git worktree!

 Per default `git init` or `git clone` initializes a worktree in the repo's directory, along with metadata under the `.git` subfolder.
-In other words all git repos are initialized with a single worktree.
+Hence each repo has one worktree per default.

 <img src="/assets/img/posts/git_worktree/always_has_been.jpg" width="700" height="auto">

-# The Tree Becomes a Forest
+# Work~~tree~~forest

 We can list the worktrees in a repo using the `git worktree list` command: